-One of the main reasons for using a VPN is to protect the privacy of your online activities.
-However, if your chosen provider doesn’t have a solid no-logs policy, your anonymity may just be an illusion.
+One of the most important reasons for using a VPN is to protect the privacy of your online activities.
+That being said, if your provider collects your information, your confidentiality is just an illusion.
+However, the best no-logs VPN providers keep none of your data, guaranteeing your online anonymity.

 - Best no-logs VPN9.8